 ─ ·⋆˚☆˖°· ─

 The potion didn’t work immediately, and Little Star had to take more than one dose.
 It made her tired, and she spent much of her time sleeping over the next few days.
-She stayed with the Sorceress in her palace while she healed, and she learned how to make her own potions and elixirs.
+While she healed, she stayed with the Sorceress in her palace and learned to make her own potions and elixirs.

 Little by little, day by day, Little Star’s glow began to come back—until one day she woke and realized she was glowing brighter than ever before!